sanyuj1997/MetasploitWork/README.md

 # MetasploitWork
-Random learning work on metasploit console. will only contain plain commands with descriptions
+Random learning work on metasploit console in plain commands with descriptions